Here are a few ways you can start to practice mindful eating.

 So when you mindfully eat, you win in many ways.
 You are tasting the food more and that is a good thing.
 And you are also stopping automatic eating which is also a good thing.
 So it’s a total win win.

-Also, please keep in mind that mindful eating comes in context of unconditional eating.
+Also, please keep in mind that all of this comes in context of unconditional eating.

 Unconditional eating is very important part of mindful eating!

-That even if you are eating something that is traditionally thought of as bad, you can still practice mindful eating because you have given yourself emotional permission to eat this food.
+That even if you are eating something that is traditionally thought of as bad, you can still practice mindful eating because you have given yourself emotional permission to eat this food with mindfulness.

 So even if you are eating something bad, you don’t need to judge yourself and label the food is bad.
 That’s judgment, not mindfulness.
 When you judge your food you don’t taste your food you actually are just on automatic pilot.